DerMixer/DerMixer/README.md

     - Typescript
     - MariaDB
     - SQL
-- If you like to work with me or are intrested in my works you can reach me via e-mail: mickihde9@gmail.com
+- If you like to work with me or are intrested in my works you can reach me via e-mail or Discord: mickihde9@gmail.com  / .dermixer